SBI codes have changed. Check your details in the Business Register

 The SBI codes change approximately every 15 years.
 This is regulated at the European level.
 It happens because new business activities appear, and old ones disappear.
 For example, new activities around environmental and sustainability issues.
 Or the rise of online platform companies, such as marketplaces and comparison sites.
 Activities have also disappeared, such as video rental stores.

 The changes mean the codes better reflect reality.
 They also bring the codes more in line with European countries around us.
-International reports and comparisons of statistics will then be more accurate.
+International reports and comparisons of statistics will be more accurate.

-What is an SBI code
+What is an SBI code?

-An SBI code is a 4- or 5-digit code that shows what a company or organisation does.
+An SBI code is a 5-digit code that shows what a company or organisation does.
 SBI is the abbreviation for Standaard Bedrijfsindeling (Standard Industrial Classification).
 All companies and organisations that register with KVK are given 1 or more SBI codes related to their activities.
 You get a separate SBI code for each activity.

 The Standard Industrial Classification list is managed by Statistics Netherlands (CBS).
-You will find an overview of all SBI (in Dutch) on their website.
+You will find an overview of all SBI codes (in Dutch) on their website.

-Some examples of upcoming changesÂ
+Some examples of changes

-More information can be found at .
+More information can be found at the website of Statistics Netherlands, CBS.